Today, I’m going to share the Amway 9 CORE steps. These are the “steps to success” in Amway, as taught by many successful Amway Diamonds.

 - Be Accountable

-In the paragraphs below, I will elaborate more on each step and share my own insights on it.
+In the paragraphs below, I will elaborate more about each step and share my own insights on it.

 If there is one thing I am eternally grateful for from my Amway experience, it’s that it got me reading books on a daily basis.
-For some 15 years now, I have devoured self-help, business and network marketing books and it has had a tremendous impact on my life.
+For some 20-years now, I have devoured self-help, business, leadership, and network marketing books.
+Doing so has had a tremendous positive impact on my life.

 I love books.
 Reading books is one of the fastest ways to learn a new skill.
 You can read an auto-biography and study a successful person’s life in just 8-10 hours.
 What took them a lifetime to learn, you can learn in just a few hours.
 How awesome is that?

 Reading “good” books has changed me as a person.
 It has helped me grow and develop my potential.
-I know it will have the same impact on you if you make the decision to do it.
+Reading has improved my mindset, attitude, and outlook on life.
+I know it will have the same impact on you if you decide to read every day.

-As an Amway rep, I was told to read for at least 30 minutes per day.
-They even had a suggested reading list.
+As an Amway rep, I was told to read for minimum 30-minutes per day.
+Our leaders even had a suggested reading list.
+The purpose of reading their suggested books was to improve my attitude, mindset, and skill-set.

 Step # 2: Listen to a Tape a Day

 During my time in Amway, we were encouraged to listen to at least one tape a day.
 These tapes were Amway training and motivational tapes.
-In most cases, the tapes were successful Emerald and Amway distributors giving motivational talks.
+In most cases, the tapes were successful Emerald and Diamond level Amway distributors giving motivational talks.
+They shared their successes and failures in the business and told you their story.

 I loved listening to the tapes.
 I learned a lot of new skills from doing it, and it kept me inspired.
-After leaving Amway, I still continued to listen to tapes, just not Amway tapes.
+After leaving Amway, I still listen to personal development audio programs, just not Amway tapes.

-I recommend you listen to a tape a day from successful trainers such as Zig Ziglar, Brian Tracy, and Tom Hopkins.
+I recommend you listen to 30 minutes of audio training per day from successful sales trainers such as Zig Ziglar, Brian Tracy, and Tom Hopkins.
 Study subjects such as marketing, sales, lead generation, success thinking and entrepreneurship.

 The Amway functions were VERY, VERY fun and powerful.
 There is nothing like walking into an arena or auditorium with 10,000 to 20,000 people who are excited about life!

 These events were electrifying.
+My favorite function was Free Enterprise Day.
 We were encouraged to attend local, regional, and the big quarterly events.

 Since leaving Amway, I still attend events.
-I try to go to a few conferences each year to meet new people and learn new skills.
+I attend several conferences each year to meet new people and learn new skills.

 Events are very powerful in network marketing.
-It gives people social proof and creates camaraderie.
+It gives people social proof and create camaraderie.
+Events are the glue that keeps your business together.
+Network marketing is an event-driven business.

 Step # 4: Show the Plan

-We were taught to show 10 presentations per month OR sponsor 2 serious business builders per month.
-At the end of the day, your network marketing business won’t grow much if you aren’t constantly exposing it to new people.
+We were taught to show 10 presentations per month OR sponsor 2 serious business builders per month, whichever happened first.
+At the end of the day, your network marketing business won’t grow much if you aren’t sharing the business with new people each day.

 Knowing what I know now, 10 presentations a month isn’t enough, in my opinion.
-With the invention of webinars and videos, I believe you should show 30-50 presentations per month, since you don’t need to meet face to face to do a presentation.
-Just food for thought.
+With the invention of webinars and videos, I believe you should show MINIMUM 30 presentations per month, since you don’t need to meet face to face with people to do a presentation.

-You also need to know that this business is a numbers game initially.
-You have to expose the products and business to A LOT of people to find your serious business partners.
+In addition, you must realize this business is a numbers game initially.
+You must expose the products and business opportunity to A LOT of people to find your serious business partners, part-timers, and customers.

 Step # 5: Use the Products

+Be your own best customer.
 If you own any type of business you should be your own best customer.
-You need to use your products so you can develop your own product story and build up your conviction and belief in the products.
+You need to use your company’s products so you can develop your own product story and build up your conviction and belief in the products.

-You should also be very passionate about your company’s product line.
-It makes a huge difference.
+You should be passionate about your company’s product line.
+It makes a huge difference when you are talking with other people.

 Step # 6: Make Retail Sales

-On a side note, MLM is not about one person retailing a lot.
-It’s about building a network and having every distributor acquire 2-10 customers.
-That really is the key to success: a lot of people each doing a little bit.
+On a side note, MLM is not about one person retailing a lot of products.
+It’s about building a network and having every distributor acquire and maintain several retail customers.
+That is the key to success: a lot of people each doing a little bit.

 Step # 7: Be Teachable